Jersey City artists and curators have a new tool to help them navigate the growing local arts scene.

 Jersey City artists and curators have a new tool to help them navigate the growing local arts scene.
 JCArtist.org, launched by Jersey City Art School founder Thomas John Carlson and Steve Bumgarner earlier this year in time for the Jersey City Artists Studio Tour, is a new website that hopes to be a directory

-A new group art exhibit by _gaia that explores relationships and the inheritance of things both tangible and intangible is opening today at City Hall.
-“And that is why I hate love letters,” which was curated by Doris Cacoilo and Lillian Ribeiro of the _gaia women’s arts collective, was originally inspired by heirlooms.
-“We had
+“The Birds and the Bees” by Gigi Chen A new group art exhibit by _gaia that explores relationships and the inheritance of things both tangible and intangible is opening today at City Hall.
+“And that is why I hate love letters,” which was curated by Doris Cacoilo and Lillian Ribeiro of the _gaia women’s arts

-Since its inception four years ago, the Your Move Modern Dance Festival has made waves in the dance world and attracted the attention of choreographers and dance companies from around the world.
-Last year, the festival made a strong showing despite Hurricane Sandy throttling the East Coast only a week before.
-In its first year
+A Performance from the 2012 Your Move Modern Dance Festival Since its inception four years ago, the Your Move Modern Dance Festival has made waves in the dance world and attracted the attention of choreographers and dance companies from around the world.
+Last year, the festival made a strong showing despite Hurricane Sandy throttling the

 Hugh Docherty looks at work on display at Freshly Printed A new gallery and custom print shop in the Village neighborhood is looking to bring “fresh” contemporary art from around the world into Jersey City.
 Freshly Printed, located at 383 Monmouth St., opened in August as a new multi-use space combining the curatorial talents of